The internship component of the Master of Financial (MFI) program is an essential and key aspect of the program.

 Students are required to complete an internship during the summer semester beginning in May 1 and ending Aug 31.
 The internship provides a strong experiential learning component and students must complete a detailed report, and deliver a presentation of their findings.

-The MFI program has a dedicated internship coordinator who will assist in placing students in a firms whose expertise lie in finance and/or insurance and their interface.
+The MFI program has a dedicated outreach administrator who will assist in placing students in firms whose expertise lie in finance and/or insurance and their interface.

-It is ultimately the student’s responsibility for securing an internship, and although the MFI program’s Internship coordinator and Director will assist in this process, the program cannot guarantee internships.
+It is ultimately the student’s responsibility for securing an internship, however the MFI program administrators are all dedicated in assisting students secure employment through support and networking opportunities.
 In the event that a student wishes to complete a research project in place of the internship, they must contact the program Director to discuss this route.

 - Berkshire Hathaway